ROS 2¶

 ArduPilot capabilities can be extended with ROS (aka Robot Operating System).

 ROS provides libraries, tools, hardware abstraction, device drivers, visualizers, message-passing, package management, and more to help software developers create robot applications.
-ROS has been succeded by ROS2, and Ardupilot now natively supports it through its library AP_DDS
+ROS has been superseded by ROS2, and ArduPilot now natively supports it through its library AP_DDS.

 Prerequisites¶